zc-alexfan/arctic/docs/data/data_doc.md

 - `object_params.json`: define mocap marker locations, 3D bounding box corners, object 3D keypoints used for training (16 keypoints for each part) in the object canonical space
 - `top_keypoints_300.json`: 300 keypoints on the top part of object using farthest point sampling
 - `bottom_keypoints_300.json`: bottom part

+**MoCap data**

+Our MoCap release contains three zip files (`mocap_c3d.zip`, `mocap_npy.zip`, `smplx_corres.zip`).
+The first two are the mocap data, including the marker names and the marker point cloud sequence in c3d format (can be directly viewed via MoCap software such as [Mokka](https://biomechanical-toolkit.github.io/mokka/)) or npy format (can be viewed with AITViewer; see [`[data/visualize.md]`](visualize.md)). `smplx_corres.zip` contains the SMPLX correspondances for the markers.
+Object marker correspondences can be found in `object_params.json` under each object's vtemplate folder.
+Note that MoCap marker locations in xyz is in milimeter.

+For the SMPLX correspondances, there are two types of correspondances from MoSH++ (following GRAB): Red markers and blue markers.
+The blue correspondanes are the SMPLX vertex IDs corresponding to the markers in capture.
+The red markers are the actual marker locations optimized during stage-1 moshing process.
+See MoSH++ paper for more details.

 ## Model folder